 - Pack a flashlight for helping you get around the bus at night.
 There obviously won't be bright lights on the bus, so this is great for reading while everyone else is asleep.
 You won't disturb as many people if you use a small flashlight you strap to your forehead.

-- Sunscreen is essential, year-round, for preventing cancer and premature ageing.
+- Sunscreen is essential, year-round, for preventing cancer and premature aging.
 Don't travel without it!

 - A quick-dry travel towel is great for saving space and weight in your backpack